hartwork/rnv/readme.txt

        error ::= "error" patno erno error.
      z ::= "\0" .

-     * RVP assumes that the last colon in a name separates the local part from the namespace URI (it is what one gets if specifies `:' as namespace separator to Expat).
+     * RVP assumes that a pipe in a name separates the local part from the namespace URI (it is what one gets if specifies `|' as namespace separator to Expat).
      * Error codes can be grabbed from rvp sources by grep _ER_ *.h and OR-ing them with corresponding masks from erbit.h.
 Additionally,